EnesTopal/quick-deleter/readme.md

   Current folder path and UI state will be preserved across configuration changes and deep navigation.

 - 📌 **Scroll Position Retention**
-  When returning from navigation (e.g., after moving a file), the previous scroll position will be restored.
+  When returning from navigation (after moving a file), the previous scroll position will be restored.

 - ✏️ **Rename Files and Folders**
   Ability to rename files or folders with a simple dialog interface.